GameDevBench: Evaluating Agentic Capabilities Through Game Development: Evaluation

-\textbf{Agent Framework Choices.} To allow agents access to both the project files and the Godot application itself, we focus on agentic frameworks that operate locally.
-We chose command-line interface (CLI) agentic frameworks due to their ability to directly read code, image, and other asset files.
-We evaluate each model in its respective agentic frameworks---\framework{claude-code} for Claude models, \framework{gemini-cli} for Gemini models, and \framework{codex} for ChatGPT models.
-We evaluate \model{Kimi K2.5} and \model{Qwen3-Vl} using \framework{OpenHands}~\citep{wang2025openhandsopenplatformai}.
-We also evaluate \model{Claude Sonnet 4.5}, \model{Gemini 3 Flash}, and \model{ChatGPT Codex 5.1} using \framework{OpenHands} to compare performance across frameworks.
+\textbf{Agent Harness Choices.} To allow agents access to both the project files and the Godot application itself, we focus on agentic harnesses that operate locally.
+We chose command-line interface (CLI) harnesses due to their ability to directly read code, image, and other asset files.
+We evaluate each model in its respective agentic harness---\framework{claude-code} for Claude models, \framework{gemini-cli} for Gemini models, and \framework{codex} for ChatGPT models.
+We evaluate \model{Kimi K2.5} using \framework{OpenHands}~\citep{wang2025openhandsopenplatformai}.
+We also evaluate \model{Claude Haiku 4.5}, \model{Gemini 3 Flash}, and \model{GPT-5.4 Mini} using \framework{OpenHands} to compare performance across harnesses.